 There seems to be a fair amount of critical sniffiness about the Step Up series of modern dance masterpieces.
 A lot of the reviews I skim past on Rotten Tomatoes seem to think the acting is bad, or the whole enterprise is somehow fundamentally flawed, but yet I don’t see it.
 The quality of the acting may not be comparable to the stuff that wins awards, but comparing them would be a foolish undertaking.
 The acting is perfectly matched to the setting, to the genre and to the ambitions of the producers: the acting is perfect.
 What this latest instalment of the franchise does that’s new is that it brings back the leads from previous films to star together.
 Thus far, each film has had two (admittedly white) lead characters, a man and a woman, who over the course of the film come to respect and finally love one another through their shared passion for dance.
 So far, so generic, and it’s a formula slavishly followed here.
 Now two of the best of them return, somewhat like the filmic equivalent of one of those reality TV shows like Top Chef where periodically they do a season featuring previous season winners.
 So we have Ryan Guzman as Sean from the Miami-set Step Up: Revolution (2012) and Briana Evigan as Andie from Baltimore-set Step Up 2: The Streets (2008) — which incidentally are also the two strongest films from the franchise so far, in my opinion.
-Backing them is an ensemble featuring plenty of familiar faces to viewers of the series, including a larger role for the adorable “Moose” (Adam Sevani) after his cameo in Revolution and his now-partner Camille (Alyson Stoner).
+Backing them is an ensemble featuring plenty of familiar faces to viewers of the series, including the adorable “Moose” (Adam Sevani) after his cameo in Revolution and larger role in Step Up 3D (2010), as well as his now-partner Camille (Alyson Stoner).